Hussien-Haidar/PSM/README.md

 for pharmacists and allow them to enter the medicine name and the quantity knowing that the quantity will be private, only the pharmacist can access the quantity.
 If the quantity is zero it will be automatically hidden and will not appear with the search results on the mobile version.

-You can simply visit the website, I hosted it on 000Webhost.
+You can simply visit the website, I hosted it on namecheap.
 Click on (https://hussienhaidar.com/psm).

 login to admin dashboard, use the following credential: username and password = admin login to pharmacist dashboard, use the following credential: username = hussien, password = haidar